willdot/willdot.github.io/_posts/2019-07-31-28PennySavingsAppPt1.md

 ## CORS - Dreaded CORS

 I know for a fact, that when trying to make a call to this server from an Angular app, I will get a cross origin error.
 So I used a package rs/cors to add in an allowed origin.
-I then have to slightly tweak the code to start the http server, by creating a new http.Server,passing in a handler and then calling the ListenAndServe method on it.
 The finished code looks like this.

 ``` go
 func main() {